MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 This project repository incudes a NuGet folder in the root with *nuget.exe* and it can be used to setup sources and store passwords.
 To add Marker Metro's Private Feed and remember authentication you can use following command-line:

-**./NuGet.exe sources add -Name "Marker Metro Private" -Source "http://mmbuild1.cloudapp.net/httpAuth/app/nuget/v1/FeedService.svc/" -UserName disney -Password Disney40cks**
+**./NuGet.exe sources add -Name "Marker Metro Private" -Source "http://mmbuild1.cloudapp.net/httpAuth/app/nuget/v1/FeedService.svc/" -UserName USERNAME -Password PASSWORD**

 You can also modify previously added feed using update command:

-**./NuGet.exe sources update -Name "Marker Metro Private" -UserName disney -Password Disney40cks**
+**./NuGet.exe sources update -Name "Marker Metro Private" -UserName USERNAME -Password PASSWORD**

 To list existing sources you can use: